-Preeti Aroon, copy chief at Foreign Policy, copy-edits articles to ensure that authors aren’t confusing “its” and “it’s,” referring to someone named “Obama bin Laden,” mistaking “Elliott Abrams” for “Eliot Cohen,” misspelling “Srebrenica,” or inserting two (or more! ) spaces after periods.
+Preeti Aroon was copy chief at Foreign Policy from 2009 to 2016 and was an assistant editor from 2007 to 2009.
+During her tenure, she copy-edited articles to ensure that authors weren’t confusing “its” and “it’s,” referring to someone named “Obama bin Laden,” mistaking “Elliott Abrams” for “Eliot Cohen,” misspelling “Srebrenica,” or inserting two (or more! ) spaces after periods.
 Aroon has strong feelings about comma splices.
 Formerly a copy editor and contributing columnist for the Lexington Herald-Leader, Aroon holds a master's degree in public policy from Duke University and a bachelor's degree in chemical engineering from the University of Kentucky.
 Please follow Aroon on Twitter: @pjaroonFP.

 How is President Joe Biden’s White House staving off the current economic crisis?
 What has been the impact of U.S. sanctions on the Russian economy, and how can the United States do more t...Show moreo impact Russia’s plans in its war?
 What strategies are in place to get inflation down, and when will the global economy feel the effects of the White House’s plans?

 The U.S. Treasury’s No. 2 official, Wally Adeyemo, will join Ravi Agrawal on FP Live to discuss the current challenges to the world economy, price caps, the impact of the war in Ukraine, and much else.